Statistical properties of worm algorithms for two dimensional frustrated Ising models: Introduction

-`Dual' worm algorithms have also been used to construct cluster updates for two-dimensional classical Ising models.\cite{Hitchcock_Sorenson_Alet} These algorithms work by updating dimer configurations (which encode bond energies of the original model) along a closed loop on the corresponding dual lattice.
+`Dual' worm algorithms have also been used to construct cluster updates for two-dimensional classical Ising models.\cite{Hitchcock_Sorensen_Alet} These algorithms work by updating dimer configurations (which encode bond energies of the original model) along a closed loop on the corresponding dual lattice.
 The updated bond energies are used to obtain a new spin configuration in which all spins in the interior of this closed loop have been flipped in one step.
-Recently, this approach has been used\cite{loopalgo} to obtain efficient cluster updates for frustrated Ising models for which the usual cluster updates\cite{Swendsen_Wang,Wolff} are known to perform poorly.\cite{Leung_Henley} For instance, for the antiferromagnetic Ising model on the triangular lattice, bond-energy configurations correspond to dimer configuratons on the dual honeycomb lattice, with dimers intersecting frustrated bonds on the direct lattice.
-At $T=0$, the dimer configuration is a perfect matching (each dual lattice site is touched by exactly one dimer).
-In this case, the defect at the head of the worm corresponds to a monomer, {\em i.e.} a site on the dual lattice with no dimers touching it.
-The antidefect corresponds to an antimonomer on the same sublattice, {\em i.e.} a site with two dimers touching it.
-The initial defect-antidefect pair is created by simply picking a site at random and pivoting the dimer touching it to another unoccupied link.
-The antidefect is then propagated by pivoting successive dimers along a closed path, with probabilities chosen to preserve detailed balance.
-The updated dimer configuration of the dual lattice is then mapped back to a new spin configuration after the worm construction is complete.
-This flips an entire cluster of spins.
-At nonzero temperature, the dimer configuration is not a perfect matching since dual lattice sites with three dimers touching them are allowed, and the worm construction is suitably generalized to work with more general defect anti-defect pairs.\cite{loopalgo}
+Recently, this approach has been used\cite{loopalgo} to obtain efficient cluster updates for frustrated Ising models for which the usual cluster updates\cite{Swendsen_Wang,Wolff} are known to perform poorly.\cite{Leung_Henley} For the antiferromagnetic Ising model on the triangular lattice, bond-energy configurations correspond to dimer configuratons on the dual honeycomb lattice, with dimers intersecting frustrated bonds on the direct lattice.
+At $T=0$, ground states of the antiferromagnetic Ising model are characterized by the constraint that there is exactly one frustrated bond per triangle.
+The corresponding dual-lattice dimer configuration is hence {\em fully-packed} (every dual-lattice site is touched by a dimer) and characterized by a {\em hard-core} constraint (dimers don't touch each other).
+At $T>0$ the dimer configurations do not obey a hard-core constraint, since configurations in which some dual-lattice sites have three dimers touching them (corresponding to triangles with three frustrated bonds) are accessed by thermal fluctuations; each dual-lattice site is now touched by one or three dimers.
+In the frustrated Ising antiferromagnet on the kagome lattice, the bond-energy configurations correspond to dimer configurations of the dual dice lattice in a similar manner, with one or three dimers touching each three-coordinated site of the dice lattice.